csalmeida/hozokit/README.md

 When styling components it is important that they have their own [`class`](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) in order to avoid unexpected results in styling as all the rules will be merged into a single file.

 When styling components make sure to run `npm run watch` from the terminal in order to update styles.
-There is no hot reloading so you still need to refresh the page in order to see the results.

 ## Creating scripts
 Scripts should be imported into `/scripts/index.js`, ECMAScript 2015+ (ES6) is supported as similar to the styling, [scripts are being transpiled](https://babeljs.io/) and then bundled into a single file at `assets/scripts/bundle.js`.